-Turkey goes to an ?unprecedented? second round of presidential voting today
+Turkey goes to an "unprecedented" presidential run-off today

-Turkey opens polling stations today for an unprecedented second round of presidential voting between President Recep Tayyip Erdogan and challenger Kemal Kiliçdaroglu.
+Turkey opens polling stations today for an "unprecedented" presidential run-off between President Recep Tayyip Erdogan and opponent Kemal Kiliçdaroglu.

-Erdogan, a conservative Islamist in power since 2017, won 49.5% of the vote in the first round against 44.9% for center-left and secular Kiliçdaroglu, who disputed the official results.
+Erdogan, a conservative Islamist who has been in power since 2017, won 49.5% of the votes in the first round against 44.9% for Kiliçdaroglu, a center-left secularist who contested the official results.

-According to Lusa, after the alliance around Erdoğan and led by the Justice and Development Party (AKP) secured a new absolute majority in parliament in the first round of elections last May 14, the strategy of the two rivals focused on trying to secure the 5.2% votes that in the first round went to Sinan Ogan, the third presidential candidate with a strong anti-immigration discourse.
+According to Lusa, after the alliance around Erdogan and led by the Justice and Development Party (AKP) secured a new absolute majority in parliament in the first round of elections on May 14, the strategy of the two rivals focused on trying to secure the 5.2% of votes that in the first round went to Sinan Ogan, the third presidential candidate and with a strong anti-immigration discourse.

-For his part, Kiliçdaroglu, the leader of the Republican People's Party (CHP) since 2010 and who stood in the polls as the presidential candidate of a coalition of six Turkish opposition parties, has in the past two weeks made a right turn in an attempt to capture the ultra-nationalist vote, much to the chagrin of the more left-wing forces that support him.
+For his part, Kiliçdaroglu, leader of the Republican People's Party (CHP) since 2010 and who stood in the polls as the presidential candidate of a coalition of six Turkish opposition parties, has in the last two weeks taken a turn to the right in an attempt to capture the ultra-nationalist vote, much to the displeasure of the more left-wing forces that support him.

-In the meantime, although there are no projections, it should be difficult for Kiliçdaroglu to capture the 2.6 million votes he lacks to reach the presidency.
+In the meantime, although there are no projections, it should be difficult for Kiliçdaroglu to capture the 2.6 million votes he needs to win the presidency.

 Share this article